elzetia/Documentation/docs/jo_libs/modules/component/client.md

 outline: [2,3]
 ---

-# Clothes
+# Component

-Clothes is a very usefull module to manage ped clothes.
-The module is designed to create a persistence of clothes colors if you defined a custom colorway.
+Component is a very usefull module to manage entity component.
+The module is designed to create a persistence of component colors if you defined a custom colorway.

 ## Variables

-### jo.clothes.categoryName
+### jo.component.categoryName
 Type : *table*
 > Links between the hash and name of a category.
 >> key: category hash
 >> value: category name

-### jo.clothes.order
+### jo.component.order
 Type : *table*
-> The order to apply the clothes
+> The order to apply the component
->> key: order to apply the clothes
+>> key: order to apply the component
 >> value: category name

-### jo.clothes.wearableStates
+### jo.component.wearableStates
 Type : *table*
 > The list of available wearable state by category
 >> key: category name